 Which One is More Important?

-It's not about choosing between on and off-page SEO.
-That would be like choosing between a foundation or a roof if you had decide which to use for your house.
+It's not about choosing between on and off-page SEO, that would be like having to choose between a foundation or a roof for your house.
 On-page and off-page SEO work together to improve your search engine rankings in complementary fashion; however, SEOs generally advise getting your on-page SEO ducks in a row before focusing too much on off-page SEO.
 Just like building a house, you want to set the foundation first before building the rest of the house.
 Like a foundation, you may need to come back and do some maintenance to your on-page SEO from time to time.
 Balancing the two will help make your website "bilingual" so that your users can understand it as well as the search engine robots- and that's how your rankings start to improve.